 Emily West Hartlerode, Associate Director

 First joining OFN in 2010 as a program manager, Emily West Hartleroad has served as its associate director since 2015.
-She has a master's degree in Folklore and a certificate in Gender Studies from the University of Oregon where she trained in feminist ethnographic fieldwork and documentary filmmaking.
+She has a master's degree in folklore and a certificate in gender studies from the University of Oregon where she trained in feminist ethnographic fieldwork and documentary filmmaking.
 West Hartlerode has produced fiction films and documentaries, both feature-length and shorts, with documentary subjects ranging from women rock musicians to prison inmate crocheters to Native archivists.
 Her collaborations include a promotional video for the National Parks Service-sponsored “Honoring Tribal Legacies” guide, and the 38th Annual American Indian Youth Camp.
 West Hartlerode currently manages NEA-funded projects like the Traditional Arts Apprenticeship Program, and the Technical Assistance Collaboration Grants.
 She is a member of the American Folklore Society and the Association of Western States Folklorists.
-Since entering the public folklore field in 2010, Afanador’s activities have bent toward arts administration, outreach, grant writing and strategic planning.
 She has used video-documentation projects to show how preservation of traditions informs current and historical political issues.
 An example of this is the Tribal Legacies video, which promotes a handbook for integrating Native American perspectives into Lewis and Clark K-12 curriculum.
-This and other video samples can be found on our OFN YouTube channel.
-Her collaboration with the Confederated Tribes of Warm Springs and UO Libraries received an Oregon Heritage Excellence Award (2014) for their Warm Springs Audio Preservation project.
-She has reviewed grants for Lane Arts Council, Washington Folk Arts Program, and the National Endowment for the Arts.
+This and other video samples can be found on OFN's YouTube channel.
+Along with the Confederated Tribes of Warm Springs and UO Libraries, West Hartlerode received an Oregon Heritage Excellence Award (2014) for the collaborative Warm Springs Audio Preservation project.